-In March 2021 my new book, The New Power University.
-The Social purpose of higher education in the 21st century, will be published by Pearson.
+In March 2021 my book, The New Power University.
+The Social purpose of higher education in the 21st century, was published by Pearson.
 Below is an extract from the preface to give you a flavour of my case.
 The short video is a 'public narrative' for the New Power University.
-Please do pre-order and share with friends and colleagues.
+Please do order and share with friends and colleagues.

 From time to time a generation is faced with some very big choices.
 We are currently living through one of these times.
 Failures in globalism, the rise of populism, existential pressures around climate and resources, embedded racism and inequities, the shift form the analogue world to the digital one, and most recently a devastating global pandemic, all contribute to a potentially overwhelming sense of systemic change.
 History suggests that there are long-term economic cycles where a number of innovations – social and physical – come together to reset society.
 We saw this with the introduction of the steam engine preceding the industrial revolution and we are witnessing a similar revolution today with the ubiquitous application of networked technologies.
 At these moments of change – these ‘in-between times’ – the future can go one of two ways, with the potential for the world to follow a more negative and destructive path (as we saw in the 1930s), or take a more humanitarian and sustainable turn, as I personally hope will occur today.

 The choices that universities make at this time will play a critical role in determining which path we all take together as a society.
 On the one hand, universities might choose to be stand back and largely be passive bystanders, remote from the world around them.
 On the other, universities will each embark on a deliberate evolution of their public purpose, in the same way that such adaptations have happened over millennia.
 The New Power University argues that the latter transformation is an urgent change that is both necessary and needed.
 Necessary as the social contract, under which universities have their licence to operate from politicians and public alike, is broken.
 Needed as the external environment they exist within is at a moment of flux which both threatens and invites opportunity.